-Often when people speak about “divorce cases”, they are referring to legal family matters addressed from separation to divorce to children’s matters (if applicable) to property settlement, dealt with in family court proceedings, and pursuant to the Family Law Act 1975 (Cth).
+Often when people speak about “divorce cases”, they are referring to legal family matters addressed from separation and divorce to children’s matters (if applicable) to property settlement, dealt with in family court proceedings, and pursuant to the Family Law Act 1975 (Cth).

 The answer depends on a variety of factors including what course of action you choose in resolving your matter; whether your estranged spouse is cooperative or looking to make things difficult; and sadly, but truthfully, how much money you have to proceed down the road of litigation.

 This article will provide a guide to how long it takes for a) a divorce application to finalise; b) a property settlement to be reached; and c) children’s matters to resolve, and will discuss options that are available for you to accelerate a resolution of your matter.

-Unfortunately, there is no short-cut to finalising your divorce.
+Unfortunately, there is no shortcut to finalising your divorce.
 Certain eligibility requirements are required to be fulfilled, namely:

-- II.
-That you have been separated from your spouse for a minimum and continuous period of 12
+- That you have been separated from your spouse for a minimum and continuous period of 12

 months and 1 day (with some exceptions); and

 If the process is handled efficiently, it generally takes three to four months from the date of filing your application for divorce with the court, until the divorce is granted.
 It then takes one month and one day after orders are made for your divorce to be made final.

 However, sometimes there are difficulties in serving your spouse with the divorce application, either because their address cannot be ascertained or they are refusing to accept service, in which case a process of substituted service would need to be performed, causing further expense and delay.

 It is important to note that divorcing couples must commence proceedings for property settlement within 12 months of the date of the divorce order.
 Accordingly, it is advisable to do so as soon as you separate.

 The best outcome for any divorcing couple looking to reach a property settlement quickly is to successfully negotiate their own mutually acceptable property agreement without having to go through the adversarial court process.
 This can be done either through the drafting and execution of a Binding Financial Agreement (“BFA”) or through the making of Consent Orders by the court.

-If agreement cannot be reached outside of the courtroom, a trial will need to be conducted and a court ordered property settlement made.
+If agreement cannot be reached outside of the courtroom, a trial will need to be conducted and a court-ordered property settlement made.

 Irrespective of how your property matter settles, on average, the wealth re-allocation process following settlement takes between two years, or for the wealthier, up to four years.

 We recommend you seek legal advice about whether executing a BFA would be in your best interests and, if it is, that you get a lawyer to negotiate with the other side and prepare one if necessary.